gearcog/fasthash/README.md

 slice.

-This package attempts to solve this issue by exposing functions that implement string hashing algorithms and don't require dynamic memory alloations.
+This package attempts to solve this issue by exposing functions that implement string hashing algorithms and don't require dynamic memory allocations.

 ## Testing